Skip to main content

 Addressing Animal Welfare

-Read about some of ENRD’s Animal Welfare initiatives below
+Read about some of ENRD’s Animal Welfare initiatives below.

 Through raids and criminal prosecutions, the Department has learned firsthand that certain forms of animal cruelty, such as dog and cockfighting, can be part of a highly organized interstate criminal industry that not only harms animals, but also threatens public safety.
 Dog and cockfighting ventures frequently attract other criminal activities, including drug trafficking, unlawful possession of firearms, illegal gambling, stolen vehicles and property offenses, and child endangerment.
 Intervening to address animal cruelty may be key to changing patterns of conduct for positive long-term effects.

-The majority of the animal welfare cases prosecuted by the Department involve violations of the Animal Fighting Prohibition Act, enacted in 1976 as an amendment to the Animal Welfare Act.
+The majority of the animal welfare cases prosecuted by the Department involve violations of the Animal Fighting Venture Prohibition, enacted in 1976 as an amendment to the Animal Welfare Act.
 It is a federal crime to exhibit or sponsor an animal in, be a spectator at, or bring a minor under the age of sixteen to an animal fight.
 It is also a federal crime to possess, purchase, sell, receive, transport, deliver, or train an animal for purposes of participation in an animal fight.
 This federal prohibition applies to animal fighting ventures that affect interstate commerce.
 It also prohibits commerce in the blades that cockfighters strap to the legs of roosters, as well as using the mail or other interstate instrumentality to advertise fighting animals or cockfighting knives.

 ENRD filed the first ever judicial civil enforcement action for the unlicensed exhibition of animals and placement of the health of animals in serious danger in violation of the Animal Welfare Act (AWA) in United States v.
 Jeffrey Lowe (E.D.
 Okla.).
 The defendants were among the subjects made famous in the Netflix Tiger King documentary.
 WMRS attorneys successfully obtained a temporary restraining order and two preliminary injunction orders against defendants including orders to relinquish possession of some animals to USDA.
-The Department obtained two civil seizure warrants and thereafter coordinated and oversaw more than 50 U.S. Marshals, U.S. Fish and Wildlife Service agents, and USDA agents and veterinarians in effecting the safe removal of 68 big cats and a jaguar from defendants’ facility.
+The Department obtained two civil seizure warrants and thereafter coordinated and oversaw more than 50 U.S. Marshals, U.S. Fish and Wildlife Service agents, and USDA agents and veterinarians in effecting the safe removal of 68 big cats from defendants’ facility.
 Thereafter, WMRS negotiated the surrender of about 60 remaining animals at the facility and a court order permanently barring the defendants from engaging in AWA-regulated activities.

 ENRD filed a judicial civil enforcement action against an Animal Welfare Act-licensed breeding facility in United States v.
 Envigo RMS (W.D.
 Va.) following the execution of a multi-day criminal search warrant and the seizure of 446 dogs who were determined to be in acute distress.
 The defendant bred and sold beagles to research facilities and had already been cited for dozens of violations of the standards for handling, housing, feeding, watering, sanitation, and veterinary care.
 WMRS attorneys obtained a temporary restraining order and a preliminary injunction that paved the path for a consent decree under which the defendant company agreed to surrender nearly 4,000 beagles and close its facility.
 The case garnered extended national attention from the media and Congress, thereby serving as an important message for the regulated community.